 Dixie Shootout Membership is $50 per family per year and must be completed online.
 These fees will be used to offset the costs associated with the race directors and flagman, and keep ticket prices minimal for year-end banquet.
 The $50 family fee is required regardless of the driver’s home track region.

 Due to Travel, Online registration may CLOSE as early as Wednesday, before an event.
 This date will be posted when Online registration is OPEN.
 In order to receive a refund of race registration fees, cancellations must be received no later than 8AM Friday before a scheduled event.

 Race fees will be $55 for each car per event, at all Dixie Shootout Series tracks, except North Georgia.
 The fee at North Georgia (Cumming) will be $60 due to the Fairground’s fees.

-Onsite registration will only be open during sign-in’s which is Friday evenings and on the day of the event from 7-8AM, in the tower of the hosting track however this is subject to change if needed for unforeseen circumstances.
-Any changes will be communicated via Facebook and WhatsApp.
-If you fail to complete online registration, there will be an additional cost of $10 per car for onsite registration.
+Onsite registration and sign-ins will only be open on the day of the event from 7-8AM, in the tower of the hosting track.
+If you fail to complete online registration there will be an additional cost of $10 per car.